Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 Duration: 5

 Before we dig into configuring the connector and ingesting the data let's have a quick look at how the connector actually works.
 Below you can see all the steps that will be completed in the following parts of this quickstart.
+The starting point will be completing the prerequisites and going through the Wizard.

 ![connector_overview](assets/connector_overview.svg)